JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

     Section C. Set up the k8s example of guestbook on the newly created k8s cluster.

 ------------------------------------------------
-A. SET UP 4 COREOS VMs WITH VAGRANT ON Mac
+Section A. SET UP 4 COREOS VMs WITH VAGRANT ON Mac
 ------------------------------------------------